 In June 2018, the FASB issued ASU No. 2018-07, Compensation-Stock Compensation (Topic 718) - Improvements to Nonemployee Share-Based Payment Accounting, which expands the scope of share-based compensation guidance to include share-based payment transactions for acquiring goods and services from nonemployees.
 The update is effective for fiscal years beginning after December 15, 2019 and for interim periods within fiscal years beginning after December 15, 2020.
 Early adoption is permitted, but no earlier than the adoption date for ASC 606 on revenue recognition.
 The update is effective through a cumulative-effect adjustment to retained earnings as of the beginning of the year of adoption.
-The Company is currently evaluating the effect the update will have on its financial statements.
+The Company adopted this ASU, effective January 1, 2020 with no impact on our financial position, results of operations or cash flows.